valancej/documentation/_general/integrations/raygun.md

 fi
 ```

 **Note** that this example uses the [Raygun deployment commands](https://raygun.com/docs/deployments/bash) and requires additional environment variables to be set in the section above.
+It also requires values to be passed to the script via the environment or via arguments when you call the script.
 We recommend visiting the Raygun documentation for more information.

 You can also run API calls in the same way, simply running API calls rather than the deployment commands above.